Angola–China relations: Fissures

 On December 3, 1975, a meeting occurred between U.S. and Chinese officials, including Vice-Premier Deng Xiaoping, Foreign Minister Qiao Guanhua, President Gerald Ford, Secretary of State Henry Kissinger, National Security Advisor Brent Scowcroft and head of the U.S. Liaison Office in Peking George H. W. Bush.
 Discussions entailed who should support FNLA or UNITA, by which means and in what manner, considering the sensitivities of neighboring countries such as Zaire and South Africa.
 China still supported the FNLA and UNITA against the MPLA.
 Chinese officials asked about the United States' continued participation in Angola via South Africa, which resulted in Kissinger responding that the US is prepared to "push out South Africa as soon as an alternative military force can be created".
 Ford then said: "We had nothing to do with the South African involvement and we will take action to get South Africa out, provided a balance can be maintained for their not being in."
 He also said that he had approved US$35 million more in support of the north above what had been done before.

 President of Angola Agostinho Neto condemned the Chinese invasion of Vietnam in February 1979.

 On August 25, 2012, 37 Chinese nationals, arrested in Angola due to their alleged involvement in criminal acts against fellow Chinese expatriates, were extradited and due to be tried in China.

+Political relations

+Angola follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

+China has an extradition treaty with Angola.

-Economic ties
+Economic relations

 The Angolan People's Republic first established formal trade relations with China in June 1984.
 This was followed by aid packages to Angola in 1984 and 1985, including a donation from China of equipment for Angola's ports.

+Angola and China both participate in the multi-lateral group Forum Macao, which China formed in 2003 to increase economic and commercial cooperation between China and the Portuguese-speaking countries.

+As China began a new town construction boom around 2010, the Chinese government and state-owned enterprises began developing new towns with African governments, including Angola,.
+Angola's Quilamba city (developed by CITIC Group) is the largest development of this kind.